ppy/osu-wiki/wiki/Gameplay/Game_modifier/Target_Practice/en.md

 *Notice: Enabling Target Practice will result in an unranked play.*

 The **Target Practice** mod is an experimental [game modifier](/wiki/Gameplay/Game_modifier) for [osu!](/wiki/Game_mode/osu!), which removes all the mapped [hit objects](/wiki/Gameplay/Hit_object) and replaces them with a simplified set of "targets".
-It is used mostly for fun, but can also be helpful for practicing a consistent tempo and improving hit accuracy.
+It is used mostly for fun, but can also be helpful for practising a consistent tempo and improving hit accuracy.

 When Target Practice is activated, osu! hides the health bar and accuracy meter.
-The player has to hit the targets gradually appearing across the [playfield](/wiki/Client/Playfield), with the intention of hitting their centers.
+The player has to hit the targets gradually appearing across the [playfield](/wiki/Client/Playfield), with the intention of hitting their centres.
 To maintain stable rhythm, players can follow the metronome playing in the background.

 The game continues until the first [MISS](/wiki/Gameplay/Judgement/osu!), which takes the player to the [results screen](/wiki/Client/Interface#results-screen).
 The meaning of different grades is similar to that in [osu!mania](/wiki/Gameplay/Grade#osu!mania).